sherinchandy/oci-objectstorage-replication/README.md

 # oci-objectstorage-replication
-Serverless Function to replicate objects bween two buckets in the same or different region, by leveraging OCI Event and Function services.
+Serverless Function to replicate objects between two OCI Object Storage buckets in the same or different region, by leveraging OCI Event and Function services.